jenniezheng/Notes/CS131/Java.md

 - Static is bound at link time
 - Local and need address is bound at function entry

-## Labeled Namespaces

-Aka structures in ML, namespace in C++, packages in Java and Ada, module in Python

-Where is a class visible?
+Where is an object's functions and variables visible?

 - public - everywhere
 - protected - from class, subclasses, and superclass
 - (none) - from class and subclasses
 - private - from class

+**Labaled Namespaces** - aka structures in ML, namespace in C++, packages in Java and Ada, module in Python

 ## Objects